 All John has to do to turn around his situation is sit down and put together a job search plan and commit to it, working at least three hours a day, every single day.
 By having a plan he will move forward with creating his own opportunities as well as regaining his self respect and hopefully rebuild a new foundation for inevitable success.

 By Dave LaShier.
 Need a job?
 Not sure what the next step should be?
-Visit our job search information website and receive free information about methods and strategies to find a new job FAST!
-Visit: http://www.get-employed.org
+Visit his website for free information about methods and strategies to find a job.